Usha Mehta: Post-independence

 After her incarceration, Usha's failing health prevented her from participating in politics or social work.
 The day India gained independence, Usha Mehta was confined to bed and could not attend the official function in New Delhi.
 She later re-commenced her education and wrote a doctoral dissertation on the political and social thought of Gandhi, earning a PhD from the University of Bombay.
 She had a long association with Mumbai university in many capacities: as a student, as a research assistant, as a lecturer, a professor, and finally as the head of the department of civics and politics.
 She retired from the University of Bombay in 1980.

 Even after India's independence, Usha continued to be socially active, particularly in spreading the Gandhian thought and philosophy.
-Over the years. she authored many articles, essays, and books in English and Gujarati, her mother tongue.
+Over the years, she authored many articles, essays, and books in English and Gujarati, her mother tongue.
 She was elected the president of Gandhi Smarak Nidhi, a trust dedicated to the preservation of Gandhian heritage.
 The Nidhi acquired Mani Bhavan in Mumbai, residence of Sardar Patel's daughter Manibehn Patel, where Gandhi used to reside during his visits to the city and converted it into a Gandhi memorial.
 She was the president of Gandhi Peace Foundation, New Delhi.
 She also actively participated in the affairs of Bharatiya Vidya Bhavan.
 The Government of India associated her with a number of celebrations of India's 50th anniversary of freedom.

-The Union of India conferred on her Padma Vibhushan in 1998, the second highest civilian award of India.
+The Republic of India conferred on her Padma Vibhushan in 1998, the second highest civilian award of India.

 Later years

 With time, Usha grew increasingly unhappy with the developments taking place in the social, political, and economic spheres of independent India.
 Once, in an interview to India Today, she expressed her feelings in these words: "Certainly this is not the freedom we fought for."
 She added that the freedom fighters of her generation felt that "once people were ensconced in positions of power, the rot would set in."
-However, in her words, "we didn’t know the rot would sink in so soon."
+However, in her words, "we didn't know the rot would sink in so soon."
 Nevertheless, she did not deny the achievements of free India since the independence: "India has survived as a democracy and even built a good industrial base," she said.
 "Still, it is not the India of our dreams".

 In August 2000, although she was suffering from fever, Usha participated like she did every year in the anniversary celebrations related to the Quit India Movement in August Kranti Maidan.
 She returned home weak and exhausted.
-Two days later, she died peacefully on 11 August 2000 at the age of 80, survived by her elder brother and three nephews.
-One of her nephews, Ketan Mehta, a noted Bollywood filmmaker.
+Two days later, she died peacefully on 11 August 2000 at the age of 80, surrounded by her elder brother and three nephews.
+One of her nephews is Ketan Mehta, a noted Bollywood filmmaker.
 The other nephew is Dr Yatin Mehta, a well-known anaesthetist who was formerly the Director of Escorts Hospital and is associated with Medicity in Gurgaon now.
 The third nephew is Dr Nirad Mehta, who joined the Army and is now at P.D.
 Hinduja National Hospital, Mumbai.